Neuroprosthetics-Lab/nejm-brain-to-text/README.md

 - `t15_copyTask_neuralData.zip`: This dataset contains the neural data for the Copy Task.
     - There are more than 11,300 sentences from 45 sessions spanning 20 months.
 Each trial of data includes:
         - The session date, block number, and trial number
         - 512 neural features (2 features [-4.5 RMS threshold crossings and spike band power] per electrode, 256 electrodes), binned at 20 ms resolution.
 The data were recorded from the speech motor cortex via four high-density microelectrode arrays (64 electrodes each).
-The 512 features are ordered as follows:
+The 512 features are ordered as follows in all data files:
             - 0-64: ventral 6v threshold crossings
             - 65-128: area 4 threshold crossings
             - 129-192: 55b threshold crossings